arueckauer/mezzio-sentry-delegator/README.md

 Mezzio Delegator and ErrorListener for Sentry

-This component integrates capturing of Throwables in Sentry by providing a `Listener` for the [Stratigility `ErrorHandler` middleware](https://docs.laminas.dev/laminas-stratigility/v3/error-handlers/#handling-php-errors-and-exceptions).
-Two steps are required for the setup.
+This package provides an initialization wrapper for Sentry and the ability to capture Throwables in Sentry through an `ErrorListener` for the [Stratigility `ErrorHandler` middleware](https://docs.laminas.dev/laminas-stratigility/v3/error-handlers/#handling-php-errors-and-exceptions).

 ## Installation